jtablesaw/tablesaw/docs/userguide/ml/Uber K Means.md

  ### K-Means with NYC Uber Data

 Because the K-means algorithm clusters datapoints, we can use it to determine ideal locations for Uber drivers to idle between customer pickups.
 The data in uber-pickups-april14.csv represents all Uber pickups in New York City during April 2014.
 To start, create a bounding box around the data to focus on Manhatten and the immediate vicinity.
+Download the data <a href="https://github.com/jbsooter/tablesaw/blob/1e4d6969850203f3bba0d8cf1a6671c191a1fa53/data/uber-pickups-apr14.csv">here</a>.

  ```Java
  Table pickups = Table.read().csv("uber-pickups-apr14.csv");